After-Shock/Cloudbox-wiki/Configuring-Settings.md

 ## 3. Options in Settings

-To see the information below in a nice table, visit https://pste.eu/p/hZBN.html.
+To see the information below in a nice table, click [[here|https://pste.eu/p/hZBN.html]].

 ---